 The agency of women is little discussed, of course… if women wanted to, they could choose steady, reliable guys instead of exciting players.
 They don’t, though, not at least until the “epiphany stage” that Rollo Tomassi writes about.
 Women love competing for hot, high-status men… any time an individual woman decides not to do that, she’ll avoid the “Dean Moriarty” men (no idea who Dean Moriarty was).

-As a young teen I remember hearing people say that girls want a “nice, good” guy who will take care of them.
-This troubled me, because everyday life readily demonstrated that girls like jerks and jocks.
+As a young teen I remembered hearing older people say that girls want a “nice, good” guy who will take care of them.
+This troubled me, because everyday life readily demonstrated that girls liked jerks and jocks (not much has changed between then and now).
 Guys interested in pickup and being players reconcile what is commonly said about women’s desires with what (and who) real, live women do.
 Women strongly prefer hot, tall, exciting guys.
 This is observation, not value judgment.
 Most of us have seen how women behave around men they find hot.

 In human sexuality, women are collectively the choosers, men the chosen.
 Who women choose speaks to them.
 Every hot woman has a phone full of guys who’ll wife her up, but she doesn’t want them.
 I’ve been both the guy she wants and the guy she doesn’t.
 I know which is better.